061322-VA-JavaMSA/angel-sanchez/Review/week6-review.md

 - By using the @ annotation before mapping the specific request you want to make.

 4. What is the difference between @RequestMapping and @GetMapping?
-- *@RequsetMapping* specifies the common path for all controller methods, either it'll be HTTP verbs or url mapping that is assigned to a method to handle. *@GetMapping* specifies the HTTP verb for a method, i.e. the GET method.
+- *@RequestMapping* specifies the common path for all controller methods, either it'll be HTTP verbs or url mapping that is assigned to a method to handle. *@GetMapping* specifies the HTTP verb for a method, i.e. the GET method.

 5. How to declare the data format your controller expects from requests or will create in responses?
 - Using annotations such as @GetMapping, @PutMapping, @PostMapping, and @Delete.